Best Practices for preventing IoT Security Camera Hacks

 Just because a camera is programmed to take video doesn't mean that its processor can't be reprogrammed to watch for credit card numbers being transmitted across your networks, or catalog and copy all internal documents or emails, or be used to send outgoing messages or requests.

-Some installers of cheaper systems are reporting things like, "One of our property managers had her bank account compromised because of the back door access to her network, through this camera."
+Some installers of cheaper systems are reporting things like, "One of our property managers had her bank account compromised because of the back door access to her network, through this camera" or the Dec 9 2021 hack reported by Forinet which claimed "we observed numerous payloads attempting to leverage this vulnerability to probing the status of devices or extracting sensitive data from victims [computer network].
+One payload in particular caught our attention.
+It tries to drop a downloader that exhibits infection behavior."

 Other's are reporting wide-scale disabling of camera feeds.
 Most troubling is that some hackers are using the cameras to create a botnet.